 - Ambient Air Temperature Sensor circuit poor electrical connection

 How do I fix code B0160 GMC?Check the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

 Take the AutoCodes.com automotive tests and turbo-charge your car repair knowledge

 Cost of diagnosing the B0160 GMC code

 Labor: 1.0The cost of diagnosing the B0160 GMC code is 1.0 hour of labor.
-The auto repair labor rates vary by location, your vehicle's make and model, and even your engine type.
-Most auto repairs shops charge between $75 and $150 per hour.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.